The Hired Gun (1957 film): Plot

-Ellen Beldon is about to be hanged in Texas for the cold-blooded murder of her husband.
-Her uncle’s ranch foreman, Judd Farrow, masquerading as a priest busts her out of jail and escorts Ellen to a safe hideout at her uncle’s ranch in New Mexico. her uncle has enough influence to block extradition of Ellen back to Texas.
+In the Old West, Ellen Beldon is about to be hanged in Texas for the cold-blooded murder of her husband.
+Her uncle’s ranch foreman, Judd Farrow, masquerading as a priest, breaks her out of jail and escorts Ellen to a safe hideout at her uncle’s ranch in New Mexico.
+Her uncle has enough influence to block extradition of Ellen back to Texas.

 Her father-in-law, Mace Beldon, determined to avenge the killing of his son, hires gunman Gil McCord for $5,000 to track down Ellen and bring her back to Texas.
 Gil hires on as a cowhand and then kidnaps Ellen and they head back to Texas.
-On the way Ellen explains to Gil what really happened, that her husband was murdered by his step-brother, Kel Beldon, who wants to be sole heir to their father's money and land.
-Gil tracks down proof of Ellen’s story and Kel confronts him and is killed in a shootout.
+On the way, Farrow intercepts them and is killed by Gil.
+The pair also survive an ambush by Indians.
+Ellen explains to Gil that her husband was murdered by his step-brother, Kell Beldon, who wants to be sole heir to their father's money and land; and, a man named Elby Kirby witnessed the killing.
+Gil tracks down Kirby and forces him to admit what he knows.
+Kell confronts Gil and is killed in a shootout.
 Gil and Ellen ride out of town together.